 Clothing: Locals do not dress conservatively by any means, but be respectful of dressing requirements in religious places.

 Language: In Istanbul, English is spoken pretty widely.
 But as you travel outside Istanbul, the language barrier becomes more prominent.
 I used Microsoft Translator and its offline language packs for Turkish to translate when I needed it.

-You can find a more detailed itinerary of how I spent 10 days in Turkey and what to do in each city in Part 2 here.
+Read more: A detailed itinerary of how I spent 10 days in Turkey and what to do in each city.